 10. How long does it take to investigate matters reported to the hotline?

-The investigations will depend on the complexity of the alleged misconduct, so this will vary from case to case.
+The investigations will vary from case to case.
 All cases reported to date through the hotline have been concluded.
-Allow for at least three weeks before making a follow-up call to the hotline.
+Allow for at least 3 weeks before making a follow-up call to the hotline.

 11. Are there any cases that came through the hotline?